Jump to navigation

 - Students must present their accommodation letters to their professors within three days of receiving the letters, in order to receive exam accommodations.
 Professors need sufficient notice.

-- Students should schedule an appointment with the Senior Director of the Center for Academic & Professional Performance/ ADA Coordinator if; they need to modify their accommodations request; they are experiencing academic difficulties; or they have questions or need advice.
+- Students should schedule an appointment with the Senior Director of the CAPP & ADA Coordinator if; they need to modify their accommodations request; they are experiencing academic difficulties; or they have questions or need advice.

 - Students should arrange an individual appointment with their professors to discuss their accommodation needs during the first week of the semester.